 The pharmacy team had taken measures to mitigate the risk of transmission of COVID-19.
 Risk assessments had been completed assessing the impact of COVID-19 on the pharmacy premises and the individual pharmacy staff members.
 Processes were in place for identifying and managing risks.
 Near misses were recorded and reviewed when they occurred and the pharmacist would discuss the incident with the members of the dispensary team.
-The near miss log was demonstrated during the inspection.

 Dispensing incidents were recorded electronically and this included a root cause analysis as part of the error investigation.
 Every month, a review was carried out by the pharmacist looking for trends as well as any changes that need to be made to reduce the risk of errors.
 Following one of these reviews, the team had a general discussion about the areas that they need to be aware of.
 These reviews were regularly completed by the pharmacy team and accessible in the dispensary.
-'Sound alike' and 'look alike' medicines such as amitriptyline and amlodipine were separated on the dispensary shelves.
+'Sound alike' and 'look alike' medicines such as rosuvastatin and rivaroxaban were separated on the dispensary shelves.